Global Depositary Receipts (GDRs)

 Depositary receipts (DRs) are certificates that represent an ownership interest in the ordinary shares of stock of a company, but that are marketed outside of the company's home country to increase its visibility in the world market and to access a greater amount of investment capital in other countries.
 Depositary receipts are structured to resemble typical stocks on the exchanges that they trade so that foreigners can buy an interest in the company without worrying about differences in currency, accounting practices, or language barriers, or be concerned about the other risks in investing in foreign stock directly.

-American depositary receipts (ADRs) were the 1st depositary receipts issued—JP Morgan issued the 1st ADR in 1927.
+American depositary receipts (ADRs) were the 1st depositary receipts issued — JP Morgan issued the 1st ADR in 1927.
 ADRs allowed companies domiciled outside of the United States to tap the United States capital markets.
 ADRs were structured to resemble other stocks on the American exchanges with comparable prices per share, shareholder notifications in English, and the use of United States currency for the sale and purchase of ADRs and for dividend payments.

-A global depositary receipt (GDR) is similar to an ADR, but is a depositary receipt sold outside of the United States and outside of the home country of the issuing company.
+A global depositary receipt (GDR) is like an ADR, but is a depositary receipt sold outside of the United States and outside of the home country of the issuing company.
 Most GDRs are, regardless of the geographic market, denominated in United States dollars, although some trade in Euros or British sterling.
 There are more than 900 GDR's listed on exchanges worldwide, with more than 2,100 issuers from 80 countries.

 The Global Depositary Receipt as a Financial Instrument